DKISTDC/dkist/docs/tutorial/5_downloading_data.md

 ## Dataset and downloading

 Now that we've been over the basic concepts of how data downloads work in Globus, let's see how to do it with the user tools.
-For this section we don't recommend that you run the download commands as we go through the workshop unless you're willing to wait for them to complete, which may take some time.
+For this section we don't recommend that you run the download commands as we go through the tutorial unless you're willing to wait for them to complete, which may take some time.
 First let's load up another `Dataset`.

 ```{code-cell} ipython